Vine Ripe Nutrition Logo

 Pesto to top the burgers The Power of Pesto

 Saute onions in a medium skillet until soft and brown.
 Add the walnuts and let them slightly brown.
-Add the onions/scallions , garlic/garlic oil and walnuts in a large bowl.
+Add the onions/scallions, garlic/garlic oil, and walnuts in a large bowl.
 Add beans and mash until it is in a paste.
-Add olives, tomatoes, egg and bread crumbs.
-Get a consistency to be able to make patties.
+Add olives, tomatoes, egg, and bread crumbs.
+Get consistency to be able to make patties.
 Make the six patties.
-You can heat a little olive oil in the skillet and brown on both sides.
+You can heat olive oil in the skillet and brown on both sides.
 Take out of the skillet and drain on paper towels.
-Or you can also bake in the oven at 425 degrees for about 15 minutes on a cookie sheet covered with parchment paper.
+You can also bake in the oven at 425 degrees for about 15 minutes on a cookie sheet covered with parchment paper.
 Serve with a side of asparagus.

 Spring Lentil Tacos